lbryio/lbrycrd/README.md

 ```

 ## Running from Source
 The easiest way to compile is to utilize the Docker image that contains the necessary compilers: lbry/build_lbrycrd.
 This will allow you to reproduce the build as made on our build servers.
-In this sample we map a local lbrycrd folder and a local ccache folder inside the image:
+In this sample we map a local lbrycrd folder and a local cache folder inside the image:
 ```
 git clone https://github.com/lbryio/lbrycrd.git
 cd lbrycrd